collabnix/ioetplanet/README.md

-# Internet of Every Thing

-## To run the docs locally, you need to install the dependencies and then run the server.
+# List of IoT Labs curated by the Collabnix Community

+# Getting Started

+## Building Locally

+### Installing mkdocs

+To install MkDocs, run the following command from the command line:

 ```
-pip install -r requirements.txt
+ pip3 install mkdocs
 ```

+### Preview the Build

 ```
 mkdocs serve